NCFR Seeks Nominations for 2020 Fellows

-Please send your nomination materials to NCFR staff.
+Please send your nomination materials by email to Rosemary Johnson.
 The deadline for nominations is Sept.
-15, 2019.
+15, 2020.
 We are building this special recognition to further the legacy of outstanding members of NCFR.
-Let us hear from you, and thank you very much for your consideration.
+Let us hear from you!
+Thank you very much for your consideration.

 *Nominations from NCFR members involved in the nominee’s academic preparation (e.g., major adviser, administrative head of the program from which the nominee graduated) or who have possible conflicts of interest (e.g., partner or family member) will not be accepted.